-Unlike some cities, Marlborough isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Marlborough are a mix of both white- and blue-collar jobs.
-Overall, Marlborough is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Marlborough who work in management occupations (12.91%), sales jobs (10.14%), and office and administrative support (10.04%).
+Marlborough is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Marlborough is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Marlborough who work in management occupations (11.34%), sales jobs (10.10%), and office and administrative support (9.61%).

 Also of interest is that Marlborough has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Marlborough are very well educated compared to the average community in the nation: 39.20% of adults in Marlborough have a bachelor's degree or even advanced degree.
+The population of Marlborough is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.95% of adults in Marlborough have a bachelor's degree or even advanced degree.

 The most common language spoken in Marlborough is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Spanish and Portuguese.